Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.tools.file-data.md

 - [PouchDB](https://github.com/pouchdb/pouchdb) – The Database that Syncs!
 - [🔄 RxDB](https://github.com/pubkey/rxdb) - A fast, offline-first, reactive database for JavaScript Applications
 - [lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
 Powered by plain JavaScript (supports Node, Electron and the browser)
+- [Automerge](https://github.com/automerge/automerge) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.
+- [Yjs](https://github.com/yjs/yjs) is a [CRDT implementation](https://github.com/yjs/yjs#Yjs-CRDT-Algorithm) that exposes its internal data structure as _shared types_.
+Shared types are common data types like `Map` or `Array` with superpowers: changes are automatically distributed to other peers and merged without merge conflicts.